A functorial approach to rank functions on triangulated categories: The case of compact objects

 \begin{lemma} The functor $\Upsilon$ induces an equivalence between the subcategory of $\varSigma$-pure-injective objects in $\cT$ and the subcategory of $\varSigma$-pure-injective cohomological functors in $\Mod \cC$.
 This restricts to an equivalence between the subcategory of endofinite objects in $\cT$ and the subcategory of endofinite cohomological functors in $\Mod \cC$. \end{lemma}

-\begin{proof} The first statement follows from Theorem \ref{thm:compactlyGeneratedTriaPureInj}, Lemma \ref{lem:cohomologicalFpinjectiveFlat} and the fact that $\Upsilon$ commutes with coproducts.
+\begin{proof} Recall from Subsection~\ref{subsection lcc} that an object in $\Mod \cC$ is injective if and only if it is fp-injective and pure-injective, and the class of fp-injective objects is closed under direct factors and coproducts.
+By Lemma~\ref{lem:cohomologicalFpinjectiveFlat}, a functor in $\Mod \cC$ is fp-injective if and only if it is cohomological.
+Thus, for $F$ in $\Mod \cC$, any coproduct of copies of $F$ is injective if and only if $F$ is $\varSigma$-pure-injective and cohomological.
+By Theorem~\ref{thm:compactlyGeneratedTriaPureInj} and the fact that $\Upsilon$ commutes with coproducts, we see that this happens if and only if $F \cong \Upsilon(X)$ for a $\varSigma$-pure-injective object $X$ in $\cT$.
+Together with part (3) of Theorem~\ref{thm:compactlyGeneratedTriaPureInj}, this implies the first statement.

 Recall that by Corollary \ref{cor:CohEndofin=InjFinEndoLength} endofinite cohomological functors are precisely the finite endolength injectives in $\Mod \cC$.
 In order to prove that the equivalence in part (3) of Theorem \ref{thm:compactlyGeneratedTriaPureInj} restricts to the equivalence in the second statement, it is enough to observe that for $Z$ in $\cT$ and $X$ in $\cC$, there is a natural isomorphism

 Finally, recall that every object of finite endolength in $\Mod \cc$ is $\varSigma$-pure-injective. \end{proof}

 Moreover, the dictionary provided by Theorem \ref{thm:compactlyGeneratedTriaPureInj} allows us to identify the elements in $\Zg (\Mod \cC)$ with the isoclasses of indecomposable pure-injective objects in $\cT$.
 The \emphbf{Ziegler spectrum} of a compactly generated triangulated category $\cT$, denoted by $\Sp \cT$, is defined to be the set of all isoclasses of indecomposable pure-injective objects.
 The identification of $\Sp \cT$ with $\Zg (\Mod \cC)$ via $\Upsilon$ induces a topology on $\Sp \cT$, as described in Subsection \ref{subsec:zieglerspectrumlcc}.
 Recall that a subcategory $\cd$ of $\cT$ is called \emphbf{definable} if there exists a family of functors $(F_i)_{i \in I}$ of the form